 - J-pouch surgery

 Open vs. laparoscopic surgery

 Colectomy may be performed by traditional open surgery or by minimally-invasive laparoscopic surgery.

-- Open surgery means opening up your abdominal cavity through one long incision.
-This method provides the most accessible access to your organs and may be necessary when your case is more complicated or when emergency surgery is required.
+- Open surgery means that your abdominal cavity is opened through a long incision.
+This method provides the best access to your organs and may be necessary if your case is more complicated or if emergency surgery is needed.

-- Laparoscopic and robotic surgery is performed through several small incisions, using the aid of a tiny video camera called a laparoscope.
-If you have a laparoscopic/robotic colectomy, your surgeon will begin with a single small incision used to place the laparoscope.
-Then carbo dioxide gas is pumped through the incision to inflate your abdominal cavity for better visibility.
-A camera is then placed, which will project your organs onto a video screen.
-One or more additional small incisions will give your surgeon special tools to access your colon.
+- Laparoscopic and robotic surgery is performed through several small incisions using a tiny video camera called a laparoscope.
+In a laparoscopic/robotic colectomy, your surgeon begins with a single small incision through which the laparoscope is inserted.
+Carbon dioxide gas is then pumped through the incision to inflate your abdominal cavity for better visibility.
+A camera is then placed to project your organs onto a video screen.
+Through one or more other small incisions, your surgeon will get special tools to access your colon.